cespare/vim-sbd/README.md

 *sbd*'s sole aim is to close buffers smartly.

-`:bdelete` closes the current buffer along with its window.
+Vim's `:bdelete` closes the current buffer along with its window.
 Disregarding the window type, or whether we want to keep the window or not.
 This behavior becomes very painful when you start juggling with buffers a lot.

-What sbd does is to close the current buffer while leaving the window layout intact.
+What *sbd* does is to close the current buffer while leaving the window layout intact.
 Simple, powerful.

 By default, it won't delete a buffer boasting unsaved changes.
-And, it'll close the window of a special buffer (e.g. quickfix, help, directory, scratch, etc).
-See sbdConfig to modify this behavior.
+And, it'll close the window of a special buffer (e.g. quickfix, help, directory, scratch, etc). `:help sbd.txt` to see how to modify the default behavior.

 ## Installation with Pathogen

 Since this plugin has rolling versions based on git commits, using [pathogen] and git is the preferred way to install and keep *sbd* up-to-date.

-1. Install [pathogen] into `~/.vim/autoload/` and add this line to your `vimrc`:
+1. Install [pathogen](https://github.com/tpope/vim-pathogen) into `~/.vim/autoload/` and add this line to your `vimrc`:

         call pathogen#infect()